ehrpg/qstar/docs/skills.md

 ### Intelligence skills

 * Perception
-:   This skill is used to spot hidden things, and counters the *Stealth* skill.
+:   This skill is used to spot hidden things.
+:   This skill counters the **Stealth** skill.

 * Science[^Science]
 :   This skill is used to see if a character knows certain things about their